• Skip to primary navigation

 • In a large bowl, whisk to combine gluten-free flour blend, xanthan gum (if using), salt, baking powder and ground cinnamon.

-• In a small bowl, combine So Delicious® Vanilla Yogurt Alternative, almond milk, pure maple syrup, canola oil, vanilla extract and apple cider vinegar.
+• In a small bowl, combine the yogurt, milk, pure maple syrup, canola oil, vanilla extract and apple cider vinegar.

 • Pour the wet ingredients into the dry ingredients.
 Whisk until combined.
 It’s okay if there are still some clumps.